Tag: Fluid Flow

 This article presents Torricelli’s law, a simplified method of estimating the velocity of fluid passing through an open orifice under static pressure.

-Bernoulli’s Principal is an important observation in fluid dynamics which states that for an inviscid flow, an increase in the velocity of the fluid results in a simultaneous decrease in pressure or a decrease in the fluid's potential energy.
-This principal is often represented mathematically in the many forms of Bernoulli’s equation.
+Bernoulli’s Principle is an important observation in fluid dynamics which states that for an inviscid flow, an increase in the velocity of the fluid results in a simultaneous decrease in pressure or a decrease in the fluid's potential energy.
+This principle is often represented mathematically in the many forms of Bernoulli’s equation.
 This article presents some useful forms of Bernoulli’s Equations and their simplifying assumptions.

 The Pressure loss through a hose is often approximated using coarse heuristics, but utilization of more accurate correlations increase the efficiency of pump and piping designs.
 This article presents more accurate methods to estimate the pressure loss in various type of hoses using multiples of the pipe length.
 Methods of estimating pressure loss caused by couplings, curves and coiled hose are also detailed.